 If your client is buying a property from a relative, the greater of the purchase price or appraised value cannot exceed the maximum limit.

 In addition to NIFA's program eligibility requirements, credit underwriting guidelines apply.
-Credit underwriting guidelines include minimum credit scores and maximum debt-to-income (DTI) ratios.
+Credit underwriting guidelines include minimum credit scores, maximum debt-to-income (DTI) ratios and loan reserves.
 They differ depending on the type of loan.

 The buyer's Participating Lender will determine if they meet all of NIFA's program eligibility guidelines and credit underwriting guidelines.